orstavik/JoiComponents/book/chapter2/Mixin1_SlotChangedMixin.md

 listen for all `slotchange` events from within its shadowDOM.

-> ATT!! if you alter the shadowDOM and forget to call `updateSlotListeners()`, the mixin fails without warning.
+> ATT!! if you alter the shadowDOM and forget to call `updateSlotListeners()`, SlotchangeMixin might fail without warning.

 If only.. the `slotchange` event bubbled like the specification says.
-If so, `this.updateSlotListeners()` would not be needed.
-Instead, the `slotchange` event listener could be attached to the `this.shadowRoot` which would remain unchanged.
+If so, the `slotchange` event listener could be attached to the `this.shadowRoot`, which would remain constant, and `this.updateSlotListeners()` would not be needed.
 But, the reality is that `slotchange` does not bubble in neither Chrome nor Safari.
 So we must continue to listen for `<slot>` node directly and `updateSlotListeners()`.